The Beers

 Saison

-Saisons are light and refreshing “farmhouse ales” that traditionally hail from Belgium and France.
-Originally brewed by farmers during the winter, low alcohol saisons offered workers hydration throughout the busy summer in areas where water wasn’t easily accessible.
+Saisons are light and refreshing “Farmhouse Ales” that traditionally hail from Belgium and France.
+Originally brewed by farmers during the winter, low-alcohol saisons offered workers hydration throughout the busy summer in areas where water wasn’t easily accessible.
+Today, Irish craft brewers produce saisons that are often characterised by fruity and spicy notes, making them a perfect choice for those seeking a complex yet easy-drinking beer.

 Amber & Red Ale

-Typically malt-forward whilst still showcasing a good degree of hop character, Red and Amber Ales are warming and rich styles that make for great year-round drinking yet prove especially good during the transition into colder months.
-Expect citrus, spice and herbal notes, all layered atop a pleasantly sweet malt base.
+Typically malt-forward while still showcasing a good degree of hop character, Red and Amber Ales are warming and rich styles that make for great year-round drinking, especially during the transition into colder months.
+Expect citrus, spice, and herbal notes layered atop a pleasantly sweet malt base.
+Irish Red Ale, in particular, is a traditional style that has been preserved and reinvented by local craft breweries, highlighting Ireland’s brewing heritage.

 Porter